farrows76/parsley/README.md

 # Welcome to ChefHub

-Parsely is an API that takes a file and migrates the data from that file into a into a NoSQL database (DynamoDB).
+Parsely is an API that migrates data from that file and inserts the data into a NoSQL database (DynamoDB).
 Parsely has two endpoints (PUT, and POST) where you can store new or update existing items in the NoSQL database.